Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Experiments

 \subsection{Overall Results}

 \paragraph{}We compare the performance of the overall method against each baseline model and dataset (Table \ref{tab:overall_results}).
-While the proposed method results in a significant improvement in UNet, it can be observed that this advantage slightly decreases with increasing model size.
+While the proposed method results in a significant improvement in UNet, it can be observed that this advantage decreases slightly with increasing model size.
 We hypothesize that bigger models depend relatively less on the input representations.

-We also perform a qualitative comparison between the baseline (B) model and the multi-index replacement (RM) mode (Figure \ref{fig:qualitative}).
-Through the comparison, we observe that the RM mode tends to be relatively less confused by objects that blend into the background in terms of color.
+A qualitative analysis of the results on UNet can be found in Appendix \ref{supp-sec:qualitative}.